The story behind the Gatehouse

 A sign of wealth

-Built for the Habingtons in 1543, the Gatehouse at Brockhampton Estate is a rare and pleasing sight for adults and children alike.
-Described as a visual pun of a miniature of Lower Brockhampton Manor, it’s likely the Gatehouse is as much of a talking point today as it was five hundred years ago.
+The Gatehouse at Brockhampton is a rare and pleasing sight for adults and children alike.
+Designed as a visual pun of the manor house, it’s likely it is as much of a talking point today as it was when it was first built, nearly five hundred years ago.
+Dendrochronology (tree-ring dating) dates the gatehouse to around 1530-40.
+The delightfully decorative bargeboards carved with trailing vines are faithful reproductions of the decayed originals, but the studded door is a remarkable survival.

 Changing through the ages